Robert Horry

-Robert Keith Horry (/ˈɒri/ ORR-ee; born August 25, 1970) is an American former professional basketball player and current sports commentator.
-Horry was a member of seven championship winning teams and is considered to be one of the most clutch shooters in NBA history.
-He was given the nicknames "Big Shot Rob" (Note: Horry was also known as "Big Shot Bob" but personally preferred the "Rob" variant.
+Robert Keith Horry (/ˈɒri/ ORR-ee; born August 25, 1970) is an American sports commentator and former professional basketball player who played in the National Basketball Association (NBA) as a member of the Houston Rockets, Phoenix Suns, Los Angeles Lakers, and San Antonio Spurs.
+Nicknamed "Big Shot Rob", (Note: Horry was also known as "Big Shot Bob" but personally preferred the "Rob" variant.
 "You can make it Rob," Horry said.
 "R-o-b.
-But B-o-b, that’s not me.") for making big shots in playoff games and "Cheap Shot Rob" for dirty play.
+But B-o-b, that’s not me.")
+Horry was a member of seven NBA championship winning teams over his 16-year career and is regarded as one of the most clutch shooters in NBA history.

 Early life

 Robert Keith Horry was born on August 25, 1970, in Harford County, Maryland.
 Soon afterwards, his father, Staff Sergeant Robert Horry Sr., divorced his mother, Leila, and moved to South Carolina.
 Horry grew up in Andalusia, Alabama.
 Later, when Robert Sr. was stationed at Fort Benning, Georgia, the father and son met weekly.
 As a senior at Andalusia High School, Horry won the Naismith Alabama High School Player of the Year Award.